NSPCA: Circus withdraws case against NSPCA

 In 2016, Brian Boswell of the Boswell Circus, brought a civil case against the National Council of SPCAs (NSPCA), claiming a loss of income said to have been caused by the organisation speaking out against the circus's use of wild animals in performances, and sued the organisation for R16 349 805.36 plus interest.
 Some three years later, Mr Boswell and the Circus have withdrawn the case against the NSPCA and have tendered the NSPCA's legal costs.
 Following the cancellation of and poor attendance at shows in certain towns due to public outcry, Mr Boswell instituted legal action against the organisation, blaming them for the cancellations and poor attendance, the alleged forced removal of wild animals from the circus performances and therefore causing a loss of income.
 The NSPCA defended the matter by filing legal papers and also called for financial documentation and further information from Mr Boswell, who was required to prove the loss of income.
 Mr Boswell withdrew the case and will be paying the NSPCA's legal costs.

-Six jailed for dog fighting and ill-treating animals

-Five people have been convicted and sentenced to jail for 2½ years each for their involvement in illegal dog fighting and ill-treatment of animals.
-A sixth person was sentenced to one year in jail for watching a dog fight.
-Kamogelo Mpiyane, Tshepo Aubrey Sejabatho, Enos Makhamatha, Jabu Phillip Mabena and Samuel Mashilo Mothiba were all sentenced to two and a half years imprisonment - with no option of a fine and Samuel Ribane was sentenced to 12 months of direct imprisonment for his part of merely watching a dog fight unfold - by the Atteridgeville Magistrate's Court.
-The NSPCA rescued 14 Pit-Bull fighting dogs from atrocious conditions in Atteridgeville last year.
-The six individuals who appeared in the Atteridgeville Court were found guilty for their part in dog fighting and Cruelty to animals offenses and were all sentenced to years of direct imprisonment by Magistrate JC Kruger for the possession of dogs for the purpose of dog fighting and for the dreadful living conditions they were subjected to.